Joshua-Noakes1/ObsNodeJS/README.md

 # ObsNodeJS
- ONJS is a full stack app used for controling OBS over a browser while still having full control over it with an api
+ONJS is a full stack app used for controling OBS over a browser while still having full control over it with a JSON api